top of page

 Compressing with a reference

 To achieve good compression for FASTQ and BAM files, it is highly recommended to compress with a reference.
-This is also recommended for certain VCF files such as GVCF files.
+This is also recommended for certain VCF files.

 genounzip mydata.fq.genozip